OFFIS-mosaik/mosaik/docs/how-tos/transform_functions.rst

 -----------------------------

 A transform function must be a `Callable` (e.g., a function or lambda) that takes a single argument (the input value) and returns a modified value.
+It can be added to any world.connect (i.e. world.connect, world.connect_many_to_one, world.connect_one) call as a keyword argument using the key 'transform'.

 Example 1: Scaling a value
 ^^^^^^^^^^^^^^^^^^^^^^^^^